 All drivers owe everyone on the roads a duty of care, including bus drivers due to their role as a common carrier.
 Bus drivers breach the duty if they fail to obey traffic laws, drive while fatigued or under the influence, or do not maintain the vehicle properly.
-Bus companies could be found liable based on their role as the employer of the driver, as well as on a separate negligence theory if it is determined they failed to provide proper training or hiring techniques, resulting in an unprepared or reckless driver.
+Bus companies could be found liable based on their role as the employer of the driver, as well as on a separate negligence theory if it is determined that the company failed to provide proper training or failed to follow appropriate hiring processes, resulting in an unprepared or reckless driver.
 A skilled local attorney could analyze the circumstances of the bus wreck to identify the exact cause.

-Pennsylvania uses comparative negligence to establish the amount of damages a plaintiff can receive following an accident.42 Pa.S. §7101.
+Pennsylvania follows a comparative negligence system to establish the amount of damages a plaintiff can receive following an accident.
 A judge or jury will decide how much responsibility for the accident lies with each party.

 If a plaintiff is found to be more than 50 percent responsible, he or she will be barred from financial recovery.
 If the fault lies primarily with the defendant, the plaintiff can make a recovery, but the court will reduce the award the claimant receives by the degree of responsibility assigned to the plaintiff.

 It is up to the parties to persuade a judge or jury who bears the most responsibility for an accident.
-A compassionate State College accident attorney could present the injured person’s case in a way that reduced his or her percentage of fault.
+A compassionate State College bus crash attorney could present the injured person’s case in a way that reduced his or her percentage of fault.

 In Pennsylvania, people involved in public transportation collision have two years from the date of the accident to file a lawsuit.
 If they fail to file a claim within that time, they may lose the right to sue, even if liability is clear.